'Huge orange ball of flames': Entire town evacuated after massive fires - KESQ

 By Keith Allen, Joe Sutton and Susannah Cullinane, CNN

-Officials are warning more Oregon residents to prepare to evacuate as the Bootleg Fire scorches more than 300,000 acres, with a national fire official warning it could take a major weather event to subdue the flames.
+Officials are warning more Oregon residents should prepare to evacuate as the Bootleg Fire scorches more than 340,000 acres, with a national fire official warning it could take a major weather event to subdue the flames.

 Hot temperatures have been making the blaze harder to tackle.
 “Weather’s really against us.
 It’s going to be hot, it’s going to be dry and air’s going to be unstable which helps the heat raise faster, which brings in more air.
 All things that are negative for firefighters and positive for fire.
 So it’s going to be a real battle today,” Operations Section Chief John Flannigan said during his Sunday morning briefing.

-Note: Correction: An earlier version of this story and headline did not include weather across the nation as one of the factors causing flight delays.
-Denver airport spokesperson Alex Renteria later clarified weather such as thunderstorms and heavy winds as the main reason.